nattadasu/animeApi/README.md

       }
     },
     {
-      "$comment": "Use this schema if you want to validate a single anime", "$ref": "#/definitions/anime"
-    },
-    {
       "$comment": "Use this schema if you want to validate an object known in each provider", "type": "object",
       "additionalProperties": {